 Individual sources of wastewater and their major contaminants.
 Source: “Domestic Greywater”, Lanfax Labs (Australia)

 Typically, all household-generated wastewater goes down to a common sewer pipe and then flows either to the Municipal Sewer System or an individual onsite Septic System.
 There are cases, however, when (despite the increased cost), it may make sense to not mix the two most dissimilar classes of wastewater – Black and Grey.
 And the reasons for that are:

 The possibility to reuse greywater may be crucial for homes having limited access to freshwater (harvested rainwater as the only source),

 Decreasing the volume of wastewater

-It may be the only solution at locations where the size of the lot, its geological conditions, and the quality of soil have limited capability for the treatment of larger volumes of wastewater.
-Limiting the volume of wastewater, reduces the hydraulic load of the drain-field, its size, lifespan….
+It may be the only solution at locations where the size of the lot, its geological conditions, and the quality of the soil have limited capability for the treatment of larger volumes of wastewater.
+Limiting the volume of wastewater, reduces the hydraulic load of the drain field, its size, lifespan….

 Growing “Eco-Consciousness” of our society!

 This is probably the most important plan of action, that all of us should take seriously.
 The choice is simple – either we will leave the Blue-and-Green Planet to future generations, or rather the Scorched Land.

 Eco-friendliness should become a permanent element of our lifestyles.
 Source: “The Complete Beginner’s Guide to Greywater Systems”, (Elemental Green)